jessfraz/blog/content/post/two-objects-not-namespaced-linux-kernel.md

 "container."
 They control what a process can see.
 Cgroups, the other main ingredient of "containers", control what a process can use.
 But let's focus for this post on namespaces.
-The current set of namespaces in the kernel are: mount, pid, uts, ipc, net, and cgroup.
+The current set of namespaces in the kernel are: mount, pid, uts, ipc, net, user, and cgroup.
 These all cover basically exactly what they are named after.
 But what is not covered?
 Well, let's go over two of the things not namespaced by the Linux kernel.